 Kalakand With Condensed Milk

 I love Indian desserts a lot.
 In fact, from my culinary experience with multi-cuisines, I believe that Indian desserts are so diverse with each state boasting several iterations and unique creations.
-Besides my Kesar Pista Kulfi, my cravings for Indian desserts are endless.

 One of the centers of gravity in Indian cuisine is the sweet.
-As incredible as it sounds, I have come across over 95 major sweets that have their origins in India.
-No party, religious observance, ceremony, or even a casual sit-down is complete without a sweet.
-It is odd that regardless of regional variations and traditions, religion, language, or social status, it is considered a sign of courtesy and good manners to offer visitors and guests sweets as soon as they enter a home.
-But what is equally astounding is that no two sweets are alike.
-The majority of the recipes consist of various combinations of flours, sugars, dairy, rose essence, kewra, or other flower essences, and, of course, spices, such as cardamom, nutmeg, cinnamon, or saffron.
-These sweets are adorned with almonds, pistachios, cashews, and dried fruit, and decorated with silver or gold foil.
+As incredible as it sounds, I have come across over 95 major sweets that originated in India.
+No party, religious observance, ceremony, or a casual sit-down is complete without a sweet.
+It is odd that regardless of regional variations and traditions, religion, language, or social status, it is considered a sign of courtesy and good manners to offer sweets to visitors and guests as soon as they enter a home.

 What is Kalakand?